Book Review: Chop Suey Nation: The Legion Café and Other Stories From Canada’s Chinese Restaurants, by Ann Hui, Douglas and McIntyre, 2019.

 She pairs these stories with the story of her family, as she gradually peels back the layers of her parents’ lives, particularly her father’s experiences owning and running a “Canadian Chinese” restaurant in Abbotsford (Legion Café) and working in the restaurant industry in Vancouver.
 Along the way, we get a sense of the Canadian immigrant experience.

 What was interesting was that almost every small community across the country has a “Canadian Chinese” restaurant.
-I could relate as there has been at least one in every small BC community I have lived in.
+I can relate to this, as there has been at least one in every small BC community I have lived in.
 And, of course, what they all have in common is chop suey (and chow mein and fried rice).
 Chop suey is an example of a recipe concocted out of simple, inexpensive, and readily available ingredients adjusted to suit generic “Canadian” tastes.

 Hui describes chop suey as “bits and pieces” or “scraps.
 The dish was the only constant you would find in every chop suey restaurant from coast to coast.
 It could vary from place to place and city to city.
 Some used green cabbage while others had napa.
 Others substituted carrots or celery.
 Sometimes it was beef chop suey, or chicken chop suey, or vegetable chop suey.
 The only ingredient that was always there was bean sprouts.
 Bean sprouts could be grown anywhere so long as there was water.
 So long as you have water and a bucket, you can grow bean sprouts.